geekinglcq/HRec/README.md

 ```
 Our code is tested on `python 3.7`.

 The next step is to prepare the configuration file.
-We provides the configurations of our proposed model and baselines in `configs` fold as examples.
+We provides the configurations of our proposed model (DURation) and baselines in `configs` fold as examples.
 To reproduce the results report in our paper, one just need change the path to your local path in the configuration.

-Then, you can run the program in one simple code.
+Then, you can run the program with simple one-line code.
 Take the DURation model as a example, there is a `duration.json` file in `configs`.

 ```
 python train_hete.py duration